ideas-productivity/hpc-best-practices-webinars/STYLE-GUIDE.md

 - `affiliations`, `past-affiliations` are always arrays, even if only one item
 - `affiliations`, `past-affiliations` can include markdown links
 - `pres-email` is so named because `email` seems to be predefined, even though I can't find any documentation of it
+- `github-id` is used in the construction of the "Contributed by" heading on BSSw Events, which uses the GitHub ID in the construction of the Site Contributors page.

 ### Conventions